History of the Toronto Blue Jays: American League expansion

-As above mentioned, the City of Toronto had reconfigured Exhibition Stadium to accommodate Major League Baseball (MLB), in anticipation of the Giants' relocation there, and continued to push for an MLB franchise.

 MLB decided to expand in 1976 to settle a lawsuit filed by the local governments in Seattle, Washington, against the American League for breach of contract, due to the relocation in 1970 of their Seattle Pilots to Milwaukee as the Brewers after only one season.
 To keep the league with an even number of teams with the addition of a new Seattle expansion franchise, a formal expansion proceeding was held, with a second team being awarded to the city of Toronto.
 A consortium composed of Labatt Breweries (45%), Webster (45%) and CIBC (10%), purchased the rights for the franchise from MLB for $7 million.

 However, even after the franchises were awarded, the future of baseball in Toronto appeared uncertain.
 Then-U.S. President Gerald Ford had attempted to put pressure on MLB to give Washington, D.C., an expansion franchise instead of Toronto.
 Washington had been without Major League Baseball since the Senators were moved to Arlington, Texas to become the Texas Rangers following the season (and would continue to do so until when Canada's first MLB team, the Montreal Expos relocated to Washington, D.C., to become the Nationals).
 Following this development there was brief speculation by Metro Toronto chairman Paul Godfrey, among others, that Washington would be awarded Toronto's American League franchise and Toronto would instead be awarded a National League expansion franchise.
 However, Ford's attempts did not amount to anything and Toronto was allowed to keep its American League expansion franchise.

 The Blue Jays and Mariners were approved as part of the 1977 Major League Baseball expansion discussions.
 The team was represented by legal counsel Herb Solway and Gord Kirke.
 Kirke prepared the original documents which led to the foundation of the team in 1976.

 The franchise's first employee was Paul Beeston, who began work in 1976 as the vice president of business operations.
 Beeston later served as president of the Blue Jays and MLB; he eventually returned to the Blue Jays as president in 2008, before retiring at the conclusion of the 2015 season.

 Before the team's inaugural season in 1977, Peter Bavasi was chosen to be the president and general manager while Pat Gillick was named assistant general manager.